The Golden Way: Venice, Past and Contemporary

 The exhibition logo features the beautiful golden reliquary of Saint Giuliana, created by Cataluccio da Todi in the 14th century.
 While it originally contained a saint’s relic, it now houses an artwork by Marisa Merz—a juxtaposition that resonates with the audience.

-FIORELLA PAGOTTO — I am an art historian and a writer, author of essays on Venetian art history, biographies of artists and an official guide to the city of Venice.
+FIORELLA PAGOTTO — I am an art historian and a writer, author of essays on art history and biographies of artists.
+I also deal with the history of architecture and the history of architectural restoration.
+I have been a guide to the city of Venice and the Veneto villas since 2012, when I passed the Veneto Region exam.

 https://www.veniceartguide.it